 - testing for sexually transmitted infections (STIs)

 - pregnancy test

 Comprehensive women’s health care means centering the individual, the woman as the most important voice.
 It promotes clear, open, and nonjudgemental communication.
-Dr. Lona Sasser, Dr. Mary-Beatrice Squire, and their office staff strive to make sure patients are comfortable and supported throughout their healthcare journey.
+Dr. Lona Sasser, Dr. Mary Squire-De Leon, and their office staff strive to make sure patients are comfortable and supported throughout their healthcare journey.

 If you are unhappy with your gynecologist or obstetrician, or just happen to be looking for a new provider, do not hesitate to contact us to schedule your appointment.
 We encourage you to read through our patient’s testimonials and read about us on ZocDoc.
 We are ready to provide you with the care you deserve.